bernardobt/activity-manager/README.md

 #### Client

 - Boilerplate
-- Form behaviour is set up
+- Form register new user is set up

 #### Server

 - Boilerplate
-- Simple working API for basic user CRUD
+- User management done

 ### To do

 #### Client

+- Page after login
 - Simple page to get API data and display it

 #### Server

--
+- Implement authentication and authorization

 ## Tech Stack